On the Joint Optimization of Energy Harvesting and Sensing of Piezoelectric Energy Harvesters: Case Study of a Cable-Stayed Bridge: Deep Learning Approach

 \section{Deep Learning Approach}

-In this section a deep-learning-based framework is presented to infer a passing vehicle's speed from the generated voltage signal by a PEH installed under the bridge.
-To address this problem, we extend and validate the methodology proposed by Zhou et al. \cite{zhou2021novel}.
+In this section, a deep-learning-based framework is presented to infer a passing vehicle's speed from the voltage signal generated by a PEH installed under the bridge.
+In previous work, Zhou et al. \cite{zhou2021novel} presented a methodology to infer vehicle speed using the acceleration signal response of bridges purely.
+In the present work, this methodology is adapted and validated, incorporating the generated voltage signal from a PEH as the primary information source to infer the vehicle's speed.

-As indicated in Figure \ref{flow}, two main parts can be identified in this framework.
-In the sample generation part, the first step is to extract the time window corresponding to a passing vehicle, e.g., an event, and consequently obtain the corresponding acceleration and strain response of the sensors attached to the bridge (see Figure \ref{sensors}).
-Next, the voltage response is estimated from the acceleration signal using the numerical framework presented in section \ref{S:3}.
-Meanwhile, the vehicle speed labels are estimated from the strain signals following the procedure explained in \cite{kalhori2017non}.
-Further, the raw time signals of the voltage is post-processed using the time-frequency analysis to extract traffic-dependant information.
-Following the recommendation in \cite{zhou2021novel}, Continuous Wavelet Transformation (CWT) is employed using Morlet Wavelet, which shows promise in the context of our problem. \\